IE 11 Not Supported

 Other counties have tried their own ways of publishing similar information.
 For example, Dane County, Wis., allows anyone to download zip files of PDF ballot images, Excel sheets of cast vote records and PDFs of unofficial election night results.
 In 2021, Pueblo County, Colo., announced a pilot program to post ballot images from the 2020 presidential election, while Weld County, Colo., offers cast vote records and ballot images online for users who create a login.

 But some precincts may be unable to follow suit.
-Some states use tabulators that don't create cast vote records, while for others, ballot images are not considered public record.
+Some states use tabulators that don't createcast vote records, while for others, ballot images are not considered public record.

-Jule Pattison-Gordon is a senior staff writer for Government Technology.
-She previously wrote for PYMNTS and The Bay State Banner, and holds a B.A. in creative writing from Carnegie Mellon.
+Jule Pattison-Gordon is a senior staff writer for Governing and former senior staff writer for Government Technology, where she'd specialized in cybersecurity.
+Jule also previously wrote for PYMNTS and The Bay State Banner and holds a B.A. in creative writing from Carnegie Mellon.
 She’s based outside Boston.